Guideline: Policy document consultation

-- an academic policy document may have on ordinary operations and available resources of the University, consulting with the Executive Director, Administration and Planning, when appropriate.
+- an academic policy document may have on ordinary operations and available resources of the University, consulting with the Chief Operating Officer, when appropriate.

 - an administrative policy document may have on academic standards and the educational and research activities of the University, consulting with the relevant Deputy Vice-Chancellor and/or Pro Vice-Chancellor, when appropriate.

 - A Policy Practitioner may also need to consider external stakeholders, although engagement with them should be at the discretion of the relevant member of the University Executive or Service Division Director.
 Possible external stakeholders might include:

 - Federal Department of Industry & Science;

 - Australian Research Council;

 - Tertiary Education Quality and Standards Agency;

 - Australian Taxation Office;